 It has been tested and proven over countless years that art adds meaning and purpose to life.
 It speaks of emotions that words are not sufficient to communicate.
 For the artist, it is an outpouring of feelings and an expression of what goes on inside their hearts and minds.
 For the lover of the arts, it offers inspiration and evokes many feelings that cannot be explained.
 From a beautiful art piece done with oil paint and canvas to a haunting melody created by a romantic composer, art reaches out and touches the soul.

 Not surprisingly, art offers benefits that many may not even be aware of.
+The connections between art and mental health are numerous, whether through drawing, painting, playing music, sharing the word like Phil Fischer, or many other creative fields.
+Art therapy is a fantastic technique for expressing yourself when you don’t have the words to convey yourself.
 Below are some of those benefits that enhance your mental health and provide you with an overall sense of well-being.

 Art reduces stress and anxiety